Hermann von Helmholtz: Electromagnetism

-In 1871, Helmholtz moved from Heidelberg to Berlin to become a professor in physics.
+In 1871, Helmholtz moved from Heidelberg to Berlin to become a professor of physics.
 He became interested in electromagnetism, and the Helmholtz equation is named for him.
-Although he did not make major contributions to this field, his student Heinrich Rudolf Hertz became famous as the first to demonstrate electromagnetic radiation.
+Although he made no major contributions to this field, his student Heinrich Rudolf Hertz became famous as the first to demonstrate electromagnetic radiation.
 Oliver Heaviside criticised Helmholtz's electromagnetic theory because it allowed the existence of longitudinal waves.
 Based on work on Maxwell's equations, Heaviside pronounced that longitudinal waves could not exist in a vacuum or a homogeneous medium.
 Heaviside did not note, however, that longitudinal electromagnetic waves can exist at a boundary or in an enclosed space.

 Philosophy

-Helmholtz wavered between empiricism and transcendentalism in his philosophy of science.

-Quotation

-Whoever, in the pursuit of science, seeks after immediate practical utility may rest assured that he seeks in vain.